 Datadog Lambda library and the Datadog Lambda Extension (in Node.js and Python) or the Datadog Forwarder (in other Lambda runtimes) together generate enhanced Lambda metrics out-of-the-box for Node.js, Python, Ruby, Java, and Go applications, with low latency, several second granularity, and detailed metadata for cold starts and custom tags.

 Enhanced Lambda metrics give you a view above and beyond the default Lambda metrics enabled with the AWS Lambda integration.
 These metrics are distinguished by being in the

 aws.lambda.enhanced.* namespace, and are Datadog’s best practice for setting real-time monitors on your serverless application health.

-To enable enhanced Lambda metrics without enabling logging for your functions, ensure the
+Note: To enable enhanced Lambda metrics via the Datadog Forwarder without sending the logs for your functions to Datadog, set the

 false on the Datadog Forwarder.